 Group your test cases according to the functional area of the application covered.
 This will make it easier to update related test cases when a functional area is modified, and also allow you to execute a partial regression suite for that functional area.
 If you are using Ranorex Studio, you can create reusable user code methods and store them in a central library.
 Then, you can organize the user code methods for a functional area into a collection.
 Both user code methods and collections can have a description that appears in the user code library, to help testers select the right user code method for a test.

 As the modularization section above mentioned, instead of repeating the same steps in multiple tests, create reusable modules.
 For example, you should only have one module that launches your application.
 Reuse that module in your other test cases.
 Then, if the process to launch the application changes, you will only need to update that single module.
 With Ranorex Studio’s support for keyword-driven testing, local and global parameters, and conditional test execution, you can easily build sophisticated test cases from your individual test modules.

 Avoid hard-coding data values into your automated tests.
 Instead, store data values for your tests in an external file and pass it to your tests using variables or parameters.
 Read more about data-driven testing in the Ranorex User Guide.

 Use source control.

-Developers use source control tools such as Git, Subversion and Microsoft TFS to collaborate on application code and to revert to earlier versions of the application code when necessary.
+Developers use source control tools such as Git, Subversion and Azure DevOps to collaborate on application code and to revert to earlier versions of the application code when necessary.
 If possible, you should use the same source control tool that manages your application code to manage the code for your automated tests.